datakind/datakit-smallholder-farmers-fall-2025/Challenge 4_ Crop Questions/Bliu/README.md

 ### Additional Findings:  *Refer to 'farmers.bliu.pdf'*
 - With These Challenges, Swahili Trigrams Translated in English – All Topics –  Were More Informative Than Bi- or Quadgrams
-- Tri-grams of English Questions Without a Topic Still Focused on Farming:  e.g. Best Practices on Birthing Calves, Planting Maize and Starting a Poultry Farm
+- Out of 5 Million Trigrams, Farmers Most Frequently Asked About Birthing Calves, Starting Poultry Farms, Using Treatments / Chemicals, and Maize Seeds
-- Cattle Farmers in Kenya Focused on Giving Birth, Milk Production, and Health
+- Cattle Kenyan Farmers Focused on Giving Birth, Milk Production, and Caring for Cows
-- Chicken Farmers in Kenya Asked About Young Chicks, Laying Eggs, and Medicines
+- Kenyan Poultry Farmers Asked How to Start a Poultry Farms, Young Chicks, and Lay Eggs
-- Maize Farmers in Kenya Asked About the Best Fertilizer and Weed Control, Best Seeds and Planting
+- Maize Farmers in Kenya Asked About the Best Seeds, Best Fertilizer, Weed and Worm Control
-- Tomato Farmers in Kenya Asked About Planting, Best Seeds, and Keeping Tomatoes Disease-Free
+- Tomato Kenyan Farmers Asked About Best Time to Plant, Blossom-End Rot, and Best Tomato Varieties

 ## Static Network Visualizations: *see file list below for interactive graphs*